sethbroughton/aws-lambda-sudoku-solver/README.md

-# Sudoku Solver in Lambda!
+# Sudoku Solver using AWS Lambda!

 Want to try it out? <br>